 8. Lack of employee advocacy

-Because intranets can be used only internally, many employers who want to boost employee advocacy are turning to more modern communication platforms.
+Because intranets can be used only internally, many employers who want to boost employee advocacy and employee engagement are turning to more modern communication platforms.

 If you have employees who would like to share interesting content about your company and build your brand awareness, why not enable them to do so?